 GVSU Library Scholars Summer Program

 The GVSU Library Scholars Summer Program provides students with the opportunity to have an intensive research experience using the library’s resources and collections.
-Mentored by a librarian faculty mentor, the scholar will develop and enhance skills as a means to engage in a disciplinary, scholarly conversation.
+Mentored by a librarian faculty mentor, the scholar will develop a project that will enhance their library knowledge and skills while contributing to the library and engaging in a disciplinary, scholarly conversation.

 About the Award

 The award provides library scholars with a $2,000 stipend for the Spring/ Summer Semester beginning, May 6, 2019 and ending July 26, 2019.
 This stipend is awarded for completing 20 hours of commitment per week.